Battle of Isandlwana: Battle

 The Zulu adopted their traditional pitched battle formation, known as the 'horns and chest of the buffalo', with the aim of encircling the British position.
 From Pulleine's vantage point in the camp, at first only the right horn and then the chest (centre) of the attack seemed to be developing.
 Pulleine sent out first one, then all six companies of the 24th Foot into an extended firing line, with the aim of meeting the Zulu attack head-on and checking it with firepower.
 Durnford's men, upon meeting elements of the Zulu centre, had retreated to a donga, a dried-out watercourse, on the British right flank where they formed a defensive line.
 The rocket battery under Durnford's command, which was not mounted and dropped behind the rest of the force, was isolated and overrun very early in the engagement.
 The two battalions of native troops were in Durnford's line; while all their British officers and NCOs carried rifles, only one in 10 of the native soldiers under their command had a firearm, and those few weapons were muzzle-loading muskets with limited ammunition.
 Many of the native troops began to leave the battlefield at this point.

 Pulleine only made one change to the original disposition after about 20 minutes of firing, bringing in the companies in the firing line slightly closer to the camp.
 For an hour or so until after noon, the disciplined British volleys pinned down the Zulu centre, inflicting many casualties and causing the advance to stall.
 Indeed, morale remained high within the British line.
 The Martini–Henry rifle was a powerful weapon and the men were experienced.
 Additionally, the shell fire of the Royal Artillery forced some Zulu regiments to take cover behind the reverse slope of a hill.
 Nevertheless, the left horn of the Zulu advance was moving to outflank and envelop the British right.
+The Zulus described the turning point in the battle when an older warrior exposed himself to fire to encourage the warriors to keep fighting and said, "Don't you dare run away.
+Your leader, Cetshwayo, never told you to run away."
+He was killed and the Impis rallied and broke the British line.